Donders-Institute/bidscoin/CONTRIBUTING.rst

   - ``heuristics/`` - Pre-installed template bidsmaps
   - ``plugins/`` - Pre-installed plugins
   - ``schema/`` - Schema files from the `BIDS specifications <https://github.com/bids-standard/bids-specification/tree/master/src/schema>`__
-  - ``utilities/`` -
+  - ``utilities/`` - A set of useful helper tools

 * `docs/ <./docs>`_ - The Sphinx `RTD <https://bidscoin.readthedocs.io>`__ documentation repository
-* `tests/ <./tests>`_ - The collection of test modules for the `CI development <https://github.com/features/actions>`__ of BIDScoin
+* `tests/ <./tests>`_ - The collection of (py)test modules for the `CI development <https://github.com/features/actions>`__ of BIDScoin

 How to contribute code
 ----------------------

-The preferred way to contribute to the BIDScoin code base or documentation is to fork the `main repository <https://github.com/Donders-Institute/bidscoin>`_ on GitHub.
+The preferred way to contribute to the BIDScoin code base or documentation is use a `forking wokflow <https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow>`__, i.e. fork the `main repository <https://github.com/Donders-Institute/bidscoin>`__, create a feature branch, and submit a pull request.
 If you are unsure what that means, here is a set-up workflow you may wish to follow:

 0. Fork the `project repository <https://github.com/Donders-Institute/bidscoin>`_ on GitHub, by clicking on the “Fork” button near the top of the page — this will create a personal copy of the repository.